TSignalDev/tsignal-python/README.md

 ## Installation

-Currently, this package is under development.
+TSignal requires Python 3.10 or higher.
 You can install it directly from the repository:

 ```bash
 git clone https://github.com/tsignal/tsignal-python.git